OpenPaymentNetwork/FerlySite/backend/Sphinx/objects/customer.rst

 customer
 --------------

-The attributes of a custom object.
+The attributes of a customer object.

 Attributes